Notable People

 By 2026 the inheritance had turned into a record

-The strongest current proof comes from Duke's March 31, 2026 release announcing Scheyer as the National Association of Basketball Coaches Division I Coach of the Year.
+The strongest proof comes from Duke's March 31, 2026 release announcing Scheyer as the National Association of Basketball Coaches Division I Coach of the Year.
 In his fourth season, Duke finished 35-3, went 17-1 in ACC play, won both the ACC regular-season and tournament titles, and earned a No. 1 overall NCAA tournament seed.

 The same release notes that Scheyer's 124 wins through four seasons were the most by any Division I head coach over that span.
 That is the part that changes the frame.
 He is no longer interesting mainly because he followed Coach K. He is interesting because he has built one of the strongest opening acts any major-program coach has managed under modern conditions.